geansru/cookbook-animation-ios/README.md

 # cookbook-animation-ios
-In this application, I created your own custom presentation transitions controller to replace the default animations.
+In this application, I created custom presentation transitions controller to replace the default animations.